 Have you noticed that one of your permanent teeth has become loose?
 Are you concerned that this tooth could potentially fall out or lead to another dental health issue?
 A loose tooth can make it difficult to eat certain foods and can cause anxiety.
 In many cases, a loose permanent tooth is caused by dental trauma, such as an accident, or by gum disease.
 There are several treatment options for this type of oral health issue.
-Learn more about how to treat a loose tooth and contact Columbia Smiles Dentistry today to begin the process of restoring your smile.
+Learn more about how to treat a loose tooth by contacting Columbia Smiles today.

 Causes of Loose Permanent Teeth

 What causes a loose permanent tooth?
 One of the most common causes of loose teeth in adults is gum disease.
 This issue often starts out with a buildup of plaque underneath the gums where brushing and flossing might not reach.
 This buildup can lead to inflammation, swelling, and gum recession.
 Over time, the gums will pull away from the teeth.
-The gaps that are left can become infected and the tooth can become loose.
+The resulting gaps can become infected, allowing for the loosening of the tooth.
 If you have any symptoms of gum disease, you should reach out to a dentist.
 Symptoms can include bleeding when brushing or flossing and sensitivity to hot or cold foods and beverages.

 Treatment for Loose Permanent Teeth